 You won’t fail to notice the statuesque and regal bronze statues of American Indians in the museum’s lobby.
 There are more upstairs after you pay the price of admission.

 My favorite gallery by far is the Native Artists Gallery, where artwork by living American Indian artists is displayed.
 This artwork is fierce and thoughtful, and, to me, more thought-provoking than the walls and walls of realistic and naturalistic paintings of cowboys and Indians in the rest of the galleries.

 The Native Artists gallery surrounds the Jewel Box, a fascinating collection of Native-made jewelry, including several vintage pieces.

 The James Museum also has a lively Happy Hour concert series, a high-quality gift shop, and the Canyon Café, featuring a long wooden bar from the early 1900s such as you might see in a Western saloon.
-The cafe is closed temporarily due to COVID, but you can see the bar at the rear of the gift shop.

 Imagine Museum in St. Petersburg

 I want to call this the “museum of fascination and meditation,” because the works on display invite both.
 Imagine Museum is good name, as every work in this exquisite collection invites you to imagine a story, emotion or idea.
 It is impressive to see the many ways glass can be used to create art: dizzying infinity mirror pieces, gardens of glass, a bakery in miniature, thought-provoking boat-like pieces by Swedish artist Bertil Vallien, works that look like waves, flowing water, space aliens — works of blown glass, works of cast glass, works made by melting and bending rods of glass into shapes.